emirhanboge/Chaos/cellular_automata/fire_spread_simulation/README.md

 - `IS_RAINING`: Boolean to check if it's raining.
 - `RAINING_INTENSITY`: Intensity of the rain.
 - `RAIN_DURATION`: Duration of rain in time steps.
-- `RAIN_MOD`: Modifies the possibility of rain occurring.

 ## Visualization Key